macdom78/rock-songs/README.md

 - React testing library is used for unit testing all components.
 - Snapshot testing used to test all the Storybook stories in the application.
-- Coverage requirements set at 90% across the board - coverage can be seen by running the appropriate [script](#npm-run-test:coverage)
+- Coverage requirements set at 90% across the board - coverage can be seen by running `npm run test:coverage`

 ## Future Improvements